-Students will take the utmost care to ensure patients are kept safe and treated humanely while under their care.
+Students will take the utmost care to ensure animals are kept safe and treated humanely while under their care.
 The importance that our patients have in our client's lives is understood; and students will work diligently to practice understanding and sensitivity as it relates to the pet owner.
-Students will treat our patients with dignity and offer treatment regardless of finances or personal biases.
-It is a student's duty to provide an accurate diagnosis and to professionally present their findings to the owner with an ethical and clear plan of action.
+Students will treat our animals with dignity and offer treatment regardless of finances or personal biases.
 The care and well-being of the patients will always be at the forefront of the decision-making process.
-Students will always maintain patient and client confidentiality.
+Students will always maintain patient, client site, and client confidentiality.

 Respect for Faculty, Staff, Colleagues, Hospital Personnel, and Community